m4jko/shareit.github.io/product.md

 ### My mission

-More people understand this technology, the faster the adaption will become!  [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+More people understand this technology, the faster the adaption will become!